cult-of-coders/bigbang-docs/source/starterpack/setting-up.md

 # If you're looking into Server Side Rendering with React
 meteor npm i -S react-dom react-router apollo-link-schema

-# Now we add the package
+# Now we add the package for a plug and play zero-config graphql server with meteor and other helpful features
 meteor add cultofcoders:apollo

 # Optional but highly recommended (so you can import .gql/.graphql files)